-- · Water spray or fog. - Move containers from fire area if you can do it without risk.
+- Water spray, fog or regular foam. - Move containers from fire area if you can do it without risk. - Damaged cylinders should be handled only by specialists.

 Fire involving Tanks

 - Fight fire from maximum distance or use unmanned hose holders or monitor nozzles. - Cool containers with flooding quantities of water until well after fire is out. - Do not direct water at source of leak or safety devices; icing may occur. - Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank. - ALWAYS stay away from tanks engulfed in fire. - For massive fire, use unmanned hose holders or monitor nozzles; if this is impossible, withdraw from area and let fire burn.